rwbl/domoticz-webapp-sitecontrol/README.md

 The User Interface is translated to the German language.

-Screenshot, from an Android device, with additional information of the various functions.
+**Screenshots**, from an Android device, with additional information of the various functions.
 ![wasc-ui](https://user-images.githubusercontent.com/47274144/72217110-576ed000-352a-11ea-9857-3a41667dd50f.png)

-The communication concept with HTTP API requests between Node-RED and Domoticz.
+**Communication concept** with HTTP API requests between Node-RED and Domoticz.
 ![wasc-communication](https://user-images.githubusercontent.com/47274144/72217109-550c7600-352a-11ea-91f2-f87c98e709cf.png)

 ### Notes